Theeraphat011/Social-media/README.md

 - [Tailwind CSS](https://tailwindcss.com/) for the utility-first CSS framework
 - [Heroicons](https://heroicons.com/) for the beautiful SVG icons
 - [Framer Motion](https://www.framer.com/motion/) for animation capabilities
+- [Next.js](https://nextjs.org/) for the React framework

+---

+Built with ❤️ by [Your Agency Name] © 2024